Weyl-Ambient Geometries: Introduction

 The fundamental structure appearing in conformal geometry is a manifold $M$ endowed with a \emph{conformal class} of metrics $[g]$.
 Two metrics belong in the same conformal class $[g]$ if one metric is a smooth positive multiple of the other.
 Local rescalings of the metric tensor by an arbitrary smooth positive function are called \emph{Weyl transformations}.
 Compared to pseudo-Riemannian manifolds $(M,g)$, conformal manifolds are endowed with an enlarged symmetry group with both diffeomorphisms and Weyl transformations, denoted by $\text{Diff}(M)\ltimes \text{Weyl}$.
 A tensor $T$ on a conformal manifold $(M,[g])$ is said to be conformally covariant if it transforms covariantly under a Weyl transformation:

 where $w_{T} $ is the Weyl weight of the tensor $T$.
 On the physics side, conformal-covariant tensors appear as expectation values of operators in conformal field theories coupled to a background metric.
 As an important example, the expectation value of the trace of the energy-momentum tensor acquires an anomalous term after quantization, namely the celebrated Weyl anomaly \cite{Capper:1974ic}.
 By investigating the effective action in dimensional regularization, Deser and Schwimmer \cite{Deser:1993yx} made a conjecture regarding the possible candidates for the Weyl anomaly, which are global conformal invariants.
-This conjecture was later proven by Alexakis \cite{alexakis2012decomposition}.
+This conjecture was later proven in \cite{alexakis2012decomposition,Boulanger:2007ab,Boulanger:2007st}.\footnote{The analysis in \cite{alexakis2012decomposition} concerns local conformal invariants, corresponding to the type B Weyl anomaly, while \cite{Boulanger:2007ab,Boulanger:2007st} deals with the type A Weyl anomaly.}

 Just as diffeomorphism-covariant quantities, i.e.,\ tensors, on pseudo-Riemannian manifolds can easily be constructed out of the metric, Riemann tensor and covariant derivatives, one might expect to find conformal-covariant tensors on conformal manifolds.
 However, unlike the abundance of diffeomorphism-covariant quantities on $(M,g)$, it is significantly harder to construct conformal-covariant tensors on $(M,[g])$.
 Before the work of Fefferman and Graham, known examples of conformal tensors were the Weyl tensor in any dimension, the Cotton tensor \cite{cotton1899varietes} in $3d$ and the Bach tensor \cite{bach1921weylschen} in $4d$.
 In their seminal work \cite{AST_1985__S131__95_0,Fefferman:2007rka} Fefferman and Graham introduced the ambient metric construction based on previous work by Fefferman \cite{fefferman1979parabolic}, which provided a systematic method of finding conformal-covariant tensors.
 The basic idea of the construction was to associate a $(d+2)$-dimensional ``ambient" pseudo-Riemannian manifold to a $d$-dimensional conformal manifold.
 One can then find a specific class of ambient diffeomorphisms that induces Weyl transformations on the conformal manifold.
 In the context of AdS/CFT, diffeomorphisms that induce a Weyl transformation of the boundary metric are the Penrose-Brown-Henneaux (PBH) transformations \cite{Imbimbo:1999bj}.
 Thus, conformal-covariant tensors can descend from ambient Riemannian tensors, and their Weyl transformations can be derived from certain ambient diffeomorphisms.